 We paid the neighbor a 1 gallon ‘toll’ for his equipment…

-By the way, we’ve got our eyes on a Cider Press that looks pretty indestructible…it’s made by a company called Meadow Creature.
-This fella is definitely on our dream list for this year’s apple harvest!
+By the way, I’ve got my eyes on a Cider Press that looks pretty indestructible…it’s made by a company called Meadow Creature.
+This fella is definitely on my dream list for this year’s apple harvest!